Qodana 2024.2 Help

 -p, --port <int>

-Specify the port to serve a report at (default 8080)
+Specify the port to serve a report.
+The default value is 8080

 -i, --project-dir <string>